tripplilley/python-testing-style-guide/README.md

 Tests should (almost) always accompany code we write professionally.
-We're fortunate to work in an environment where testing is actively encouraged, so don't waste that priveledge.
+We're fortunate to work in an environment where testing is actively encouraged, so don't waste that privilege.
 We get away with all sorts of other efficiencies and laziness because of our sincere dedication to pragmatic and practical testing.